3 Ways to Motivate Employees and Make them Stay! Pick your Style

 And what about Theory Z of motivation?

-Theory Z builds on Theory Y of motivation at the work place.
-Here the focus is on ensuring that your company has a strong set of values, and offers long-range approach to training and development and a highly participatory style of management.
+Theory Z builds on Theory Y of motivation at the workplace.
+Here the focus is on ensuring that your company has a strong set of values, and offers a long-range approach to training and development and a highly participatory style of management.

 William Ouchi takes credit for coming up with Theory Z after conducting a comparative study between Japanese management(job security, group decision-making, social cohesion & holistic concern for employees) and American management (individual freedom, risk taking & quick decision-making) management practices.